 What's the make-up of your traveling group?

-If you are traveling with your family or with kids, search specifically for family tours which offer shorter distances, low traffic routes, kid-friendly activities & accommodation.
+If you are traveling with your family or with kids, search specifically for family tours that offer shorter distances, low traffic routes, kid-friendly activities & accommodation.

 Now that you have an idea of what to consider when looking for a bike tour you may be able to hone-in better on your destination and start searching with a more accurate vision of what fits your style.
 If you need any input or advice with your planning, we are here to help.
 Chat with us on our website or drop an email to our Travel Planning Experts.